nextchamp-saqib/insights_docs/docs/getting-started/setup-your-account.md

 ![Database Setup](./images/setup-wizard-database.png)

 Here's what you will need to connect to your database:
-- The **hostname** of the server where your database is
+- The **hostname** of the server where your database is (leave empty for localhost)
-- The **port** of the database server
+- The **port** of the database server (leave empty for default port)
 - The **database name**
-- The **username** you use for the database - preferably a user with read-only privileges
+- The **username** you use for the database (preferably a user with read-only privileges)
 - The **password** you use for the database

 ::: tip Use SSL
-If your connection works with SSL enabled, you must keep it enabled
+If you are connecting to a remote database, you must keep it enabled
 :::

 ::: tip Demo Data Setup